SMSF Commercial Lease Agreement

 6. evidence – sufficient evidence and paper trail for the SMSF auditor and ATO.
 This confirms that no advantage is given to the member leasing the commercial property

-7. legal – complies with both the Retail Shop and Commercial Tenancy legislation throughout Australia and the Superannuation Laws
+7. legal – complies with Commercial Tenancy legislation throughout Australia and the Superannuation Laws

 SMSF Commercial Lease fails ATO scrutiny

-An accountant shows me a non-complying self-managed super fund.
-It owns commercial property.
-Its blemish?
-It does not have a correctly drafted SMSF commercial lease.
-It was a good lease.
-But it did not address the requirements of the SIS legislation.
-It failed the ATO audit.
+An accountant shows me a non-complying, self-managed super fund that owns commercial property.
+The problem?
+The SMSF does not have a legally drafted commercial lease.
+Although the lease complied with the law, it did not address the requirements of the SIS legislation and failed the ATO audit.

-Your SMSF Commercial Lease Agreement must comply with Australian Superannuation law.
+Your SMSF Commercial Lease Agreement must comply with both the state laws and the Commonwealth Superannuation law.
 If your SMSF is noncompliant, the ATO applies penalties and additional taxes.

 Our SMSF Commercial Lease is designed for SMSFs.
-What if your SMSF is leasing the commercial property to a non-related party?
-It is still essential that the Lease complies with the SIS Legislation.
+However, if your SMSF is leasing the commercial property to a non-related party, the Lease must still comply with the SIS Legislation.

 Commercial lease when the landlord is the SMSF (Self Managed Superannuation Fund)

 The SMSF has a company as the trustee.
-The company is the Landord.
-Select Yes to Trustee of a Trust?
+The company is the Landlord.
+Select Yes to Trustee of a Trust.
 Type in the name of the SMSF and its ABN.

 There are additional challenges when leasing to a member.
 For example:

-1. Member gains an advantage.
+1. Member gains an advantage from the SMSF.
 For example, the rent charged by the SMSF is too low.
 A member illegally gains an advantage.

-2. Member gives an advantage to the SMSF.
-For example, the rent is too high.
-Therefore, the member illegally injects funds into the SMSF.
+2. The member gives an advantage to the SMSF.
+For example, the rent is too high, so the member illegally injects funds into the SMSF.
 This is a contribution by the member or a ‘related person’.

 SMSF ‘Related people’ include: